felixs274/Gizwits-AquaForte/README.md

 That are 564 e, so I will just abbreviate it to e{564}.

-These are the 5 command packet I received:
+These are the 5 command packets I received:

 ```txt
 OFF - `00000003b20200009104101e0a64001418090400151f2f000000000164 e{564} 00`